choimyungje/OSSE_tool/Codes/README_ osse_aerosol_0_master.md

   - 'wn0_loop' and 'wn1_loop' contain the first and last wavenumber for each groups.
   - e.g., 12900-13000 can be divided by 12900-12910, 12910-12920, ..,., 12990-13000.

+- l542-572: execute a procedure of '**osse_aerosol_2_cal_aodprof**' to calculate aerosol profile and testing run just two wavenumber points

+- line 565: execute a procedure of '**sub_integrate_result_svo_lab_loop**' to integrate a piece of results from different run codes within each node

+- line 575-633: execute a procedure of '**osse_aerosol_3_cal_rtm**' to calculate Stokes parameters and Jacobians.
+Total 'n_loop' codes are executed using for different sub-group wavenumber range.

+- line 627: execute a procedure of '**sub_integrate_result_svo_lab_loop**' to integrate a piece of results from different run codes within each node